Monday, 22 December 2025

 ⚠️ AUTONOMIC DYSREFLEXIA

-For injuries above T6, a minor irritation (like a full bladder or tight clothes) can trigger a life-threatening spike in blood pressure.
+For individuals with injuries at or above the T6 vertebrae, a minor physical irritation below the injury line (like a full bladder, impacted bowel, or uncomfortably tight clothes) can trigger a massive, life-threatening spike in blood pressure.

-Symptoms: Pounding headache, flushed face, sweating above injury level, slow heart rate.
+Symptoms: Pounding headache, flushed red face, profuse sweating above the injury level, and a very slow heart rate.

 Other Complications

-- Pressure Sores: Because you cannot feel pain, sitting in one spot too long cuts off blood flow, causing skin to die.
+• Pressure Sores: Because paralyzed individuals cannot feel pain or discomfort, sitting in one spot for too long cuts off vital blood flow to the skin, causing the tissue to rapidly break down and die.

-- Spasticity: Uncontrolled tightening or twitching of muscles.
+• Spasticity: Uncontrolled, reflexive tightening, stiffening, or twitching of the paralyzed muscles.

 Diagnosis & Treatment

-Diagnosis: CT scans and MRIs determine if the cord is compressed by bone fragments or blood clots.
+Diagnosis: In the emergency room, doctors rely on rapid CT scans and MRIs to determine if the fragile spinal cord is being actively compressed by shattered bone fragments, herniated discs, or blood clots.

 Acute Treatment

-- Methylprednisolone: A steroid sometimes used within 8 hours of injury to reduce inflammation (though this is debated).
+• Methylprednisolone: A powerful IV steroid sometimes administered within the first 8 hours of injury to reduce cord inflammation (though its clinical effectiveness is heavily debated).

 Rehabilitation

-- Occupational Therapy: Learning to dress, eat, and use adaptive devices.
+• Occupational Therapy: Learning new, adaptive ways to dress, eat, drive, and use specialized assistive devices.

 Lifestyle: Living with SCI

-- Skin Checks: You must check your skin (using a mirror) twice a day for red spots to prevent pressure sores.
+• Skin Checks: You must meticulously inspect your skin (using a long-handled mirror) twice a day for red spots to prevent devastating pressure sores.

-- Weight Shifts: If in a wheelchair, perform "pressure relief" weight shifts every 15-30 minutes.
+• Weight Shifts: If using a wheelchair, you must perform "pressure relief" weight shifts every 15 to 30 minutes to maintain blood flow to the buttocks.

-- Catheter Care: Strict hygiene is required to prevent urinary tract infections (UTIs).
+• Catheter Care: Strict hygiene and scheduling are absolutely required to prevent dangerous urinary tract infections (UTIs).

-- Mental Health: Depression is common after injury.
-Connecting with support groups is a vital part of recovery.
+• Mental Health: Grief, anger, and clinical depression are incredibly common after a traumatic injury.
+Working with a counselor and connecting with local SCI support groups is a vital part of holistic recovery.

 No comments: